Paano ang Puso Ko?: Filming locations

 Filming took place primarily within the province of Batangas in the Philippines.
-In specific, they captured the countryside in Laurel and Tanauan provinces.
+In specific, they captured the countryside in the towns of Laurel and Tanauan.
 The team had to show farmlands and people plowing on the field where the characters Cecille and Ruben were born.
 The production crew also filmed at the Enchanted Kingdom amusement park in Santa Rosa, Laguna, where the characters Cecille and Jason visit and date in the film.

 Music

 The film's titular theme song "Paano ang Puso Ko" was penned by Roberto Rigor and performed by April Boy Regino.
 The song was adapted from Chuck Willis' "What Am I Living For", composed by Fred Jay and Art Harris.

 Reception

 Box office

 Before the film's release, the pairing of Santos and de Guzman was proven to be successful for audiences.
 Paano Ang Puso Ko? marked the sixth time (including minor roles) they had partnered in a film after the success of their first team-up in ABS-CBN's longest soap opera Mara Clara, which ended on February 14 (Valentine's Day, two days after the movie was released) and later the premiering of Esperanza on February 17 the following week.
 In addition, de Guzman was already popular during that time as a performer of Universal Motion Dancers (UMD), a dancing group in the Philippines.
 It also marks Yan's first film role with Santos after working together in the teen drama series Gimik.
 Nevertheless, their combination was also popular during that time.
 The film was a box-office success.